Federal holiday pressures companies to give Juneteenth off

 But most private companies take their cues from the federal government — the country’s largest employer — in drawing up their holiday calendars.
 President Joe Biden signed legislation Thursday establishing Juneteenth as a federal holiday commemorating the end of slavery, following the passage of a bipartisan Congressional bill.

-More than 800 companies have publicly pledged to observe Juneteenth, according to HellaCreative, a group of Black creative professionals in the San Francisco Bay area that launched a campaign last year to build corporate support for making the June 19th an official holiday.
+More than 800 companies have publicly pledged to observe Juneteenth, according to HellaCreative, a group of Black creative professionals in the San Francisco Bay Area that launched a campaign last year to build corporate support for making the June 19th an official holiday.
 That is nearly double the number of companies that had joined the pledge last year.

 Patagonia, the outdoor apparel retailer, announced that all of its U.S. stores will be closed Saturday, and its corporate offices would be closed Monday.
 Other brands, including Target, J.C.
-Penney and Best Buy had pledged last year to adopt Juneteenth as paid holiday, though they are keeping stores open.
+Penney and Best Buy had pledged last year to adopt Juneteenth as a paid holiday, though they are keeping stores open.
 Several major banks have said employees will get a floating paid day off.

 Many companies, however, had little time to shuffle their holiday calendars.
 Some offered employees a regular paid day off or promised to consider adding it to their calendars next year.

-Nasdaq said its U.S. exchange would stay open Friday and Monday “to maintain a fair and orderly market and to minimize operational risks” but that it would discuss its future holiday schedule with regulator and companies.
+Nasdaq said its U.S. exchange would stay open Friday and Monday “to maintain a fair and orderly market and to minimize operational risks” but that it would discuss its future holiday schedule with regulators and companies.

 State governments that had not already declared Juneteenth a holiday were also scrambling to respond the new federal holiday.
 Illinois Gov. J.B.
 Pritzker announced that all state government offices will be closed Friday, superseding a state law signed just two days earlier that would have made June 19 a state holiday next year.